jedisct1/zig-utf8encrypt/README.md

 Ciphertext: LȦ.O@䧵 (13 bytes)
 ```

 Characters from different UTF-8 classes are encrypted while preserving their byte-length classes.
 The Chinese characters (3 bytes each) remain 3-byte UTF-8 characters in the output.
+Note that the order of character classes may be permuted in the encrypted output.

 ### Emoji (4-Byte UTF-8)